Jump To Section

 The Termite

-Sadly, if you have identified termites in your home, then you have a significant issue on your hands.
-These little minute insects can create more damage than you could ever imagine.
+When seeing a termite compared to a flying ant issue, you have a significant problem on your hands.
+Termites can create more damage than you could ever imagine and much of it is hidden behind closed doors.
 They have hearty appetites, so they will not only dine on the structure of your home but furniture and even the boards in your ceilings.
 There is nothing off-limits to these destructible creatures.

-Due to the amount of damage they cause, and the way they reproduce so quickly, you need professional help with these pests.
-There are a few things you can do; however, to make your home look less appealing to them.
+Due to the amount of damage they cause, and the way they reproduce so quickly, you need Kapture’s professional help with these pests.
+BUT if you don’t have a termite infestation yet, there are a few things you can do to make your home less appealing to them.

 It’s a good idea to have your foundation sprayed to keep them away from your home every year.
 Some insect control products allow them to take it back to their colony, where it will continue to kill them.